The harsh beauty of Tsutomu Nihei's Biomega

 This bear only has one ear and one hand (yes, I realize the very idea that a bear has a hand seems ludicrous!)

-5 replies on “The harsh beauty of Tsutomu Nihei's Biomega”
+5 responses to “The harsh beauty of Tsutomu Nihei's Biomega”

 I agree with you on a lot of points- Nihei is also my favorite mangaka, and Biomega my favorite of his works.
 However, I much prefer the first half of the story, if not only because it’s one of the rare instances in which Nihei creates a group of characters that I actually cared about, rather than merely entrancing me with his awesome world-building.
 The second half would have been fine on its own, but I’m not so sure that it worked well with the first half.
 Apparently Nihei was ready to end it at Ch.
 27 or so, but the editors kept him going, so that may explain it.
 I was really quite irritated at the way Biomega ended, in that at first it seems like a happy ending, but then you realize that Nihei never told us what happened to characters like Mizunoe, Narain, or that lady made of tendrils who seemed to be intrigued by Zoichi.
 Furthermore, the final few chapters see Nihei try out a new style of figure drawing that he’s expanding upon in his lastest work, Knights of Sidonia.
 Frankly, I can’t stand it- compared to Nihei’s work in Blame! and the earlier chapters of Biomega, it’s painfully generic.
 Just compare page 9 of Ch.
 1 with page 30 of Ch.
 42- same character, radically different artstyles.
 Not that it’s a terrible work, I just think that might have been better as two separate series.